nim65s/matrix-webhook/README.md

-# wifi-with-matrix
+# Matrix Webhook

-Bridge between https://code.ffdn.org/FFDN/wifi-with-me & a matrix room
+Post a message to a matrix room with a simple HTTP POST

 ## Configuration